MrR0807/Notes/understanding-parquet-file.md

 ### File Systems

-Columnar vs row stores debate only makes sense when it is happening in the context of File Systems.
+To further proceed with row, columnar, hybrid analysis we firstly have to start at the beginning - File System.
+Thus a little a bit of theory.
 Thus a little a bit of theory.

 The main purpose of computers is to create, manipulate, store, and retrieve data.
 A file system provides the machinery to support these tasks.
 At the highest level a file system is a way to organize, store, retrieve, and manage information on a permanent storage medium such as a disk[7].